olliw42/mLRS-docu/docs/CRSF.md

 - Set the receiver into "MAVLink mode" (described below).
 - Install the Yaapu app (described below).

+The mLRS default parameter settings follow the below recommendations.
+That is, with a freshly flashed mLRS Tx module and receiver all you need to do is to set up your radio and flight controller!

 ***Notes***:
 - Any radio which supports the CRSF protocol should work, this should include many brands besides EdgeTX/OpenTX radios.
 - An ArduPilot flight controller is assumed.
 PX4 and INAV needs to be tested and validated.

-***Comment***: The mLRS default parameter settings follow the below recommendations.
-That is, with a freshly flashed mLRS Tx module and receiver all you need to do is to set up your radio and flight controller.

 <img src="images/mLRS-docu-setup-crsf-telemetry-yaapu-app-02.jpg" width="800px">